janzheng/stylecoeur/source/styleguide/012-borders.html.md

 Borders are used to indicate content groups, edges of components, and to group written content into more manageable chunks.

-define a $border-base (w/ border-thin) and find+replace all other occurrences to reinforce using -base width {: ._message .--warning }

 <div class="_styleguide-example">
   <div class="_grid-five">
     <div class="_box --p4 _border --line _color-border-main _color-bg-white">